The Grapes of Wrath (1940)

 Billy Wilder’s classic was the most critically acclaimed and influential of the film noir (“dark film”) genre that turned the movie industry on its ear by challenging Hollywood's Production Code and presenting stories that explored murder, sex, adultery, and other elements of society that until that time, had either been romanticized or ignored by American filmmakers.

-Not only has this movie’s theme and storyline been borrowed for dozens of subsequent films (Mr. Destiny, The Family Man, Click) as well as TV shows (episodes of Happy Days, Laverne & Shirley, Cheers, Married With Children, and Moonlighting come to mind) but it’s been a beloved holiday classic for decades.
+This movie’s theme and storyline been borrowed for dozens of subsequent films (Mr. Destiny, The Family Man, Click) and TV shows (episodes of Happy Days, Laverne & Shirley, Cheers, Married With Children, Moonlighting) but it’s been a beloved holiday classic for decades.

-One of the most overrated films of all time that’s still somehow made an indelible impression on our popular culture, largely due to Humphrey Bogart’s iconic characterization of boozy, cynical club owner Rick Blaine; the classic Herman Hupfeld composition “As Time Goes By”; and the film’s enduring quotability (“Of all the gin joints…”; “Here’s looking at you kid”; “This looks like the beginning of a beautiful friendship”, etc.)
+One of the most overrated films of all time that’s still left an indelible impression on our popular culture, in part due to Humphrey Bogart’s iconic characterization of boozy, cynical club owner Rick Blaine; the classic Herman Hupfeld composition “As Time Goes By”; and the film’s enduring quotability (“Of all the gin joints…”; “Here’s looking at you kid”; “This looks like the beginning of a beautiful friendship”, etc.)